RinatValiullov/start-pug/README.md

 - You can immediately download the [zip](https://github.com/RinatValiullov/start-pug/archive/refs/heads/main.zip) files.

 - Or you can create a repository from this template.
-Find in the right top corner the button `Use this template` and press it.
+Find the `Use this template` button in the upper right corner and click it.
 Then you can choose your own repo name, description and other functions:

 <img src="use-template.jpg" alt="use this template button">